Being broke while in college might be a cliche, but it’s also the norm.

 Finding the right way to earn a decent income in school can be a huge challenge.
 Most of the jobs that are easy to get pay close to minimum wage and do little to build your resume.
 Jobs that pay well and contribute meaningfully to your experience often have inflexible schedules.

-Freelance writing can be a great way to earn income while using your expertise during college — and it can ease your transition after graduation.
+Freelance writing jobs for beginners can be a great way to earn income while using your expertise during college — and it can ease your transition after graduation.
 If you’re like me, you might even find it’s actually your dream job!